Monsoft-Solutions/vernisai-chat/docs/core-architecture/03-trpc-implementation.md

     // Handle specific error codes
     switch (trpcError.data?.code) {
-      case 'UNAUTHORIZED':
+      case "UNAUTHORIZED":
-        return 'Your API key is invalid or expired.
-Please check your credentials.';
+        return "Your API key is invalid or expired.
+Please check your credentials.";

-      case 'FORBIDDEN':
+      case "FORBIDDEN":
-        return 'You do not have permission to perform this action.';
+        return "You do not have permission to perform this action.";

-      case 'NOT_FOUND':
+      case "NOT_FOUND":
-        return 'The requested resource was not found.';
+        return "The requested resource was not found.";

-      case 'TIMEOUT':
+      case "TIMEOUT":
-        return 'The request timed out.
-Please try again.';
+        return "The request timed out.
+Please try again.";

-      case 'TOO_MANY_REQUESTS':
+      case "TOO_MANY_REQUESTS":
-        return 'Rate limit exceeded.
-Please try again later.';
+        return "Rate limit exceeded.
+Please try again later.";

-      case 'INTERNAL_SERVER_ERROR':
+      case "INTERNAL_SERVER_ERROR":
-        return 'An unexpected error occurred.
-Our team has been notified.';
+        return "An unexpected error occurred.
+Our team has been notified.";

       default:
         return trpcError.message;
     }
   }

-  return 'An unexpected error occurred';
+  return "An unexpected error occurred";
 }
 ```